dortania/OpenCore-Legacy-Patcher/docs/README.md

   content: Experience macOS just like before

 features:
-- title: Built with security in mind
+# - title: Built with security in mind
-  details: Supporting System Integrity Protection(SIP), FileVault 2, .im4m Secure Boot and Vaulting.
-For many machines, you're just as secure as a supported Mac.
+#   details: Supporting System Integrity Protection(SIP), FileVault 2, .im4m Secure Boot and Vaulting.
+We make an effort to ensure your system is as secure as possible.
 - title: Native OTA updates
   details: Install updates the moment they come out, with native System Preferences support, just like a supported Mac.
 - title: Zero firmware patching